 Why did people hold misconceptions?

 The most common misconceptions were “lactic acid causes fatigue” (half our professional group agreed with this), “a vitamin supplement can improve your well-being…” (over 40% in all groups), “no pain, no gain” (over 50% in all groups except the professionals), and “the more protein, the better”.
-In this last case, our third year group performed better than the other groups.
+In this last case, our third-year group performed better than the other.
 Perhaps our degree qualified participants were a bit rusty in their knowledge of metabolism!

-In other words, our personal trainers, with an average of 6 years of experience, held the same number of misconceptions as students.
+In other words, our personal trainers, with an average of 6 years of experience, held just as many misconceptions as students.
+So the problem may not be with the quality of these courses, but the quality of the professional development trainers do once they’re working in fitness.

 How did these results compare to those doing degrees?